Can a Spouse Joint Account Be Garnished?

 Common Law/Separate Property States

-In common law property states, which for the most part includes any state that is not a community property state, the debt of each spouse remains his or her separate responsibility unless
+In common law property states, which for the most part includes any state that isn't a community property state, the debt of each spouse remains their separate responsibility unless:

 • the debt benefited both spouses, or